-Global markets slide again on enduring concern over virus
+Stocks slide in US, Europe as virus worries dominate again

 The S&P 500 sank more than 2% in early trading Thursday as the market swung back to fear about the effects of a fast-spreading virus in its latest yo-yo move.
 Just a day earlier, the index had soared 4.2%, in part on hopes that more aggressive moves by governments and central banks around the world could help contain the economic fallout.

-Get used to these kinds of swings, which will likely continue as long as the number of new infections continues to accelerate, many analysts and professional investors say.
+Get used to such vicious swings, which will likely keep going as long as the number of new infections continues to accelerate, many analysts and professional investors say.
+The S&P 500 has had four straight days where it has lurched by at least 2% in either direction, something that hasn’t happened since since 2011.

 In China, where the number of new infections has been slowing drastically, Shanghai-traded stocks have rallied nearly 12% since hitting a bottom on Feb.
 3. They’re just 1.6% away from wiping out the last of the losses they’ve sustained since the new virus began to spread late last year.